+A jewel of a book: a brand new short story from the author of Atonement.
 My Purple Scented Novel follows the perfect crime of literary betrayal, scrupulously wrought yet unscrupulously executed, published to celebrate Ian McEwan’s 70th birthday.

 ‘Solstad doesn’t write to please other people.
 Do exactly what you want, that’s my idea…the drama exists in his voice’ Lydia Davis